AKASH2907/deep_learning_practice/README.md

 # deep-learning-with-keras
 keras implemetation of deep learning models

+**If the Jupyter notebook file is not loading, please load the notebook link on [NBViewer](https://nbviewer.jupyter.org/).
+It is the problem from Github side. **

 ## MNIST Handwritten digits
 Model/Accuracy| Training | Validation | Test
 ------------- | -------- | ---------  | ----------